-Navigating capital gains tax on property sales can be complex, especially with changes introduced in 2025.
-However, there are several legal ways to pay zero capital gains tax on your residential, commercial, or land sales.
-Whether you are selling your house, a commercial property, or a plot, understanding these exemptions can potentially save you a significant amount of money.
-In this guide, we will break down how you can achieve this in 2025.
+Understanding capital gains tax on property sales can be challenging, especially with the changes coming in 2025.
+Nevertheless, it is possible to pay zero capital gains tax on residential, commercial or land sales in several forms that are legal.
+You may be selling off your house, a commercial property, or a plot, but learning about such exemptions may help you save a substantial amount of money.
+We are going to deconstruct how you can do this in 2025 in this guide.

 Understanding Capital Gains Tax